blancacarretero/Charting-Crowdfunding/README.md

 ### Time Elapsed
 With the given data, we can see that most projects from all categories peak in success through the months of May-July.
 In contrast, failed and cancelled projects tend to be higher in the months of December-January.
-An interesting observation here may be that there may be seasonal factors that come into play, with higher success rates in the warmer months.
+An interesting observation here may be that there are seasonal factors that come into play - with higher success rates in the warmer months.
 However, the failed projects trend tends to spike up and down quite frequently.
 Thus, one should aim to set a timeline to reach the fundraising goal within one month of the initial start date.

 ### Funding Goal Amount
 Given the data, there is a clear trend showing how projects tend to decline in success rate as the goal amount gets higher.
 Most successful projects have kept their funding goals lower.
 Therefore, for a greater chance of a successful project it is recommended to aim for lower funding goals.